NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/research.md

 We hold virtual meetings that anyone is welcome to join and speak during.
 We discuss the latest updates and experiments that we want to explore.
 Please remain courteous to others during the calls.
 We'll stick around after for anyone who has questions or didn't get the chance to be heard.

-!!! abstract "Next Meeting: Tuesday, September 9<sup>th</sup>, 2025"
+!!! abstract "Next Meeting: 2nd Tuesday of next month"

 	- **Time:** 9:00 AM PST / 12:00 PM EST / 5:00 PM GMT
 	- **Platform:** Microsoft Teams